-When Autumn arrives, there is one dish my family always expects: my Bacon-Parmesan Spaghetti Squash recipe.
+When Autumn arrives, my family always expects my Bacon-Parmesan Spaghetti Squash recipe.
 It’s a deliciously easy side dish that might even turn the most reluctant spaghetti squash eater into a fan.

 For years, I always cooked my spaghetti squash by cutting it in half lengthwise and then either baking it or microwaving it.
 But recently I learned a new method that I like a lot better.

 To cook my spaghetti squash for this recipe, I cut the squash into approximate 1″ rings.